sriinathh/sriinathh/README.md

 <h2 align="left">About Me</h2>

 - ✨ Crafting creative bugs since 2022
-- 🚀 Building innovative web apps and exploring new tech
+- 🚀 Passionate about building innovative web apps and exploring new tech
-- 🎯 Mastering full-stack and shipping awesome projects
+- 🎯 Goals: Master full-stack and ship awesome projects
-- 🎲 Fun fact: I talk to my code like it’s going to reply 😄
+- 😄 Fun fact: I talk to my code like it’s going to say hi!

 ###